Meats and Sausages

 There are two methods of applying milk:

-Materials used for making boudin blanc such as eggs and milk spoil rapidly so the finished sausage must be refrigerated and consumed within days.
-It should be noted than in in the state of Louisiana (USA) there is a number of French sausages which differ slightly from the originals, for example Boudin Blanc which is made with rice but no milk.
+Materials used for making boudin blanc, such as eggs and milk, spoil rapidly so the finished sausage must be refrigerated and consumed within days.
+It should be noted that in the state of Louisiana (USA), there are a number of French sausages that differ slightly from the originals, for example, Boudin Blanc which is made with rice but no milk.

 Boudin Noir – (Blood Sausage)